What is iSpace Wellbeing Curriculum?

 - Significantly improves behaviour or wellbeing“It has helped our school find a universal vocabulary which has in turn, led to the children vocalising their worries with confidence and eloquence and understanding that they are not alone.”

-- Not significantly reduces teacher workload“The workload is not reduced but the resources are very easily accessible so I do not have to fish around looking for relevant resources as it is all there in one place.
+- Does not significantly reduce teacher workload“The workload is not reduced but the resources are very easily accessible so I do not have to fish around looking for relevant resources as it is all there in one place.
 This also means that we are all teaching wellbeing in the same fashion, which means there is a ‘through line’ for pupils and we know that wellbeing is being taught thoroughly and consistently throughout the school.”

 - Significantly improves teacher knowledge and skills“They unit on how the brain works was very informative, the fight or flight urge.
 My understanding of my pupils feelings has developed greatly through our iSpace discussion work and shared stories.”